-12) If the alignment is satisfactory, highlight any portion of the destination track and press Spot.
+- 12) If the alignment is satisfactory, select the destination track and press Spot. - 13) If the alignment does not look satisfactory, there are two main options:

-- 13) If the alignment does not look satisfactory, there are two main options: - a) Select another Setting (which will clear the aligned trace), press Align again, and examine the results. - b) Adjust the "leader" audio before the start of the Guide audio to be roughly equivalent with the Dub "leader" being somewhat longer.
+- a) Select another Setting (which will clear the aligned trace), press Align again, and examine the results. - b) Adjust the "leader" audio before the start of the Guide audio to be roughly equivalent with the Dub "leader" being somewhat longer.
 See below.